kyma-project/kyma/docs/03-tutorials/03-set-up-idp.md

 - **kyma-view**: allows viewing and listing all of the resources in the cluster
 - **kyma-essentials**: gives a set of minimal view access right to use in Kyma Dashboard

-To bind a user to the **kyma-admin** Cluster Role, run this command:
+To bind a user to the **kyma-admin** ClusterRole, run this command:

 ```
 kubectl create clusterrolebinding {BINDING_NAME} --clusterrole=kyma-admin --user={USERNAME AS IDENTIFIED AT YOUR IDP}